tomas-fryza/avr-course/Labs/06-lcd/README.md

 ### Learning objectives

-The purpose of the laboratory exercise is to understand the serial control of Hitachi HD44780-based LCD character display.
+The purpose of the laboratory exercise is to understand the serial control of Hitachi HD44780-based LCD character display and how to define custom characters.
 Another goal is to learn how to read documentation for library functions and use them in your own project.

 ![LCD-keypad shield](Images/arduino_uno_lcd-shield.jpg)